 When someone mentions asbestos, your first thought may be of a condemned building from the 1970s.
 Certainly it’s nerve wracking to walk by an old office surrounded by yellow tape labeled CAUTION.
 But for the most part, asbestos is generally thought of as a thing of the past, banned by the EPA and therefore no longer a problem.

-Sadly, the truth is that asbestos is still found in many products across the nation.
-The EPA ban did not cover all products, and still allows certain uses of asbestos to continue.
+Sadly, there are many products that still contain asbestos used every day across the nation.
+The EPA ban did not cover all products, and still allows some products (like insulation) to contain as much as 1% asbestos.
 And since asbestos is a known cause of a deadly lung cancer called mesothelioma, it’s important to be aware of what those products are.

 Brake pads, clutches, gaskets and pipes can all contain asbestos and are found on a variety of vehicles.
 It’s important to note that it’s not just cars that have these pieces: Motorcycles, trucks, and other vehicles can have asbestos in their parts as well.

 Fires are a terrifying possibility in any home, so it’s important to follow these fire safety tips to protect yourself and your family.
 However, many fireproof products contain asbestos fibers, because they are naturally fire-repellent.

 When exposed to heat, asbestos can be released into the air and breathed in, increasing the risk of a deadly illness like mesothelioma.
 Fire products including fire blankets, fire curtains, and spray-on fireproof coatings may contain asbestos, so choose products carefully and use them only when necessary.

 Fire safety is also important in science labs.
 You may use fireproof gloves or jackets during experiments, so it’s imperative to be aware of the risk of asbestos exposure.
 Some hoods and tabletops also contain asbestos.
 Use caution when operating in or cleaning a scientific laboratory.